EDUCBA

 vlookup array excel 10

-Once done, drag the applied formula to the below respective cells as shown below.
+Once done, drag the applied formula to the respective cells below.

 vlookup array table 8